zamerman/beginner-projects/README.md

   - Don't like Celsius?
 Add &units=imperial to the end of the URL of the API to receive your data in Fahrenheit.

 ## Solutions
-Thes solutions are by no means the only (or ideal) way to complete any of these projects.
+These solutions are by no means the only (or ideal) way to complete any of these projects.
 They are there to serve as samples that meet at least the minimum necessary criteria to be deemed as complete.
-All projects are intended to be completed in Python, but most can be done in any language.
-All solutions are written in Python 3.
+All projects are intended to be completed in Python 3, but most can be done in any language.

 - [99 Bottles](https://github.com/alfredmuffin/Beginner-Projects/blob/master/Solutions/bottles.py)
 - [Magic 8 Ball](https://github.com/alfredmuffin/Beginner-Projects/blob/master/Solutions/magic.py)